 Now that you know what the T14 law schools are, we’ll answer any other burning questions you may have.

-Given the LSAT data above, an LSAT score of 170 or higher should put you in good standing at T14 law schools.
+Given the LSAT data above, an LSAT score of 170 of higher will make you a competitive candidate at the top 14 law schools.

 The short answer is sometimes.
 UT Austin is ranked as the No.17 law school, but it occasionally claims a top 14 spot.